-Tiger Nest’s Monastery
+Tiger Nest’s Monastery Details

 It was constructed on the side of a cliff in 1692, near the cave where Guru Rinpoche first meditated.
 It’s said that he’s the person who introduced Buddhism into Bhutan.
-A legend relates that Guru Rinpoche was flown from Tibet to this steep cliff on the back of a tigress, thus giving it the name “Tiger’s Nest.”
+A legend relates that Guru Rinpoche flew from Tibet to this steep cliff on the back of a tigress, thus giving it the name “Tiger’s Nest.”

-In 2005, the Queen of Bhutan created The Royal Textile Academy, the Textile Museum that we will visit in Thimpu.
+In 2005, the Queen of Bhutan created The Royal Textile Academy that we will visit in Thimpu.
 She also encouraged weaving centers so that the country’s youth may learn to appreciate, conserve and promote the weaving and fabric arts done all over the nation.
 She writes that “…the thagzo or art of weaving is a symbol of national identity that continues to play a significant role in all religious, official and social events.
 Weaving represents the very heart and soul of the country…” It’s interesting to note that while the women weave the clothing and fabrics, it’s the men who embroider and appliqué items such as temple hangings, saddle covers, shoes, hats, and ceiling canopies.

 In the past, Bhutanese citizens followed an imposed dress code.
 Everyone wore handwoven traditional clothing: the gho for men and the kira for women.
 Nowadays that has changed, and it’s required only for government and office workers, and for school uniforms.
-Some young people have begun to adopt jeans and sweatshirts, but most people still proudly wear typical outfits everyday.
+Some young people have begun to adopt jeans and sweatshirts, but many people still proudly wear typical outfits everyday.
 And for festivals and special occasions such as weddings, everyone dons their very best and latest styles of handmade national dress.

-Women wear the kira, an ankle-length dress made of handwoven panels wrapped around the body and pinned at the shoulders.
+Women wear the kira, an ankle-length dress made of handwoven panels, wrapped around the body and pinned at the shoulders.
 Over the kira they add a satin or brocade outer jacket known as a tego, with an inner blouse or layer called a wonju.
-However, people of ethnic groups such as the Bramis and Brokpas of eastern Bhutan generally wear clothing that differs from the rest of the Bhutanese population.
+However, people of ethnic groups such as the Bramis and Brokpas of eastern Bhutan generally wear traditional clothing that differs from the rest of the Bhutanese population.

 For the finest pieces, weavers use complex pickup techniques that sometimes involve wrapping the weft around the warp in specific patterns.
 This is called trima, and often looks like a chained embroidery technique.
-Because a finely detailed kira (right) can take almost a year to weave, a very intricate piece can cost several thousand dollars.
-Belts are stunning too, and quite affordable.
+Because a finely detailed kira (above) can take almost a year to weave, a very intricate piece can cost several thousand dollars.
+Belts are stunning too, and more affordable.
 As we visit the weaving centers, we’ll appreciate the huge variety of designs and color combinations, and perhaps find some textiles to buy!

 TOUR COST: $5620

-Single Supplement: $700
+Single Supplement: $850

-Not included: International airfare, alcoholic beverages, personal items such as laundry charges and any between-meal snacks or drinks.
+Not included: International airfare, INDIA visa, alcoholic beverages, personal items such as laundry charges and any between-meal snacks or drinks.
 A generous tip per person for the guide and the van driver has already been added to the trip cost, so you don’t have to worry about tipping.

 More info about visas and how to apply once you have signed up.